wallix/notes/README.md

 1. Create a DataPeps app on [datapeps.com](https://datapeps.com)
 2. Add the `datapeps-sdk` to the client by running `npm i datapeps-sdk --save` in the `client/` directory
 3. Look for the `@DATAPEPS` comments in the `client/src` codebase and uncomment or substitute code fragments.
 If you have knowledge of React, all modifications should be trivial to read and implement.

+There are [wonderful slides](https://github.com/wallix/notes/files/2686280/DataPeps.Notes.Demo.pdf) available as well.
+And if they're not, please tell us in the issues!

 # License